jordankaerim/ordner/README.md

 ## Handlers

-You export handlers from your files Since `delete` is a reserved keyword in JavaScript, export a function called `del` instead to handle `DELETE` requests.
+You export handlers from your files.
+Since `delete` is a reserved keyword in JavaScript, export a function called `del` instead to handle `DELETE` requests.

 ## Middlewares